A UNIQUE NATIONAL HUNT OPPORTUNITY

 See some recent videos of him in the gallery.

-Trainer Update (23rd September): Nicky is very pleased with him.
-We obviously gave him a bit of time to come to himself since he arrived from France and that really has helped him and he looks magnificent now.
-We have started him in The Wexford Sand gallop and will now get him up the all-weather for the next few weeks to build up the level of fitness to a point where he can go and work.
+Trainer Update (8th October): Nicky is very pleased with him and this morning told us: "I'm not sure we need to do anymore schooling with him, he does that so well it would almost be a waste of time."
+Lovely words from our trainer following his schooling session!
+We obviously gave him a bit of time to come to himself since he arrived from France and that really has helped him and he looks magnificent now as he builds up his level of fitness to a point where he can go and work.
 He’s already a winner of a juvenile hurdle in France so he could well be the type of horse we look at going straight into the “nicer” races with and a race ourselves and Mr. Henderson have pencilled in at this stage is the Listed Wensleydale Hurdle at the Charlie Hall meeting at Wetherby on October 30th.

 Nicky is impressed with him and says: "He looks just like the type you would want for the Triumph!"
 No pressure then - he's already showing up well in the Cheltenham Festival betting........